dschep/lambda-decorators/README.rst

 lambda_decorators
 *****************

-🐍λ✨ - A collection of useful decorators for working with AWS Lambda.
+🐍λ✨ - A collection of useful decorators for making AWS Lambda handlers

 NOTE: this is in very early stages of development.